SarahFee/funding-displacement-media/QUICKSTART.md

+#  Overview
+This repository contains the analytical pipeline and methodology for investigating whether humanitarian funding follows actual displacement needs or is driven by media visibility patterns.

-# Quick Start Guide
+# Quick Start

-##  Getting Started in 5 Minutes

 ### Step 1: Run Setup